BREAKING: 3 law enforcement officers shot in NE Harris County, sources say

 TIMELINE: David Trevino's violent criminal history

+As of 9 p.m.
+Tuesday, Sheriff Ed Gonzalez said one deputy was released from the hospital, and another was "in good spirits, surrounded by friends and family."

 "All three officers are awake and alert.
-Expected to survive their injuries," Sheriff Ed Gonzalez tweeted.
+Expected to survive their injuries," Gonzalez tweeted.
 "Thank you for all of your prayers."

 The Harris County deputy was shot in the hand and may lose a finger.
 One AG officer was shot in the cheek, torso and ankle and the other was shot in the leg, HCSO Major Mike Lee said.